jwr/kinetis_i2c/README.md

 This is not a fully-featured driver.
 Only master mode is implemented.
 Only 7-bit addressing is supported.
 Addressing is fully manual: it is your responsibility to shift the 7-bit I2C address to the left and add the R/W bit (actually, I see this as an advantage).

+You have to enable the clock for the I2C peripheral(s) yourself, you also have to supply the clock divider values.

 There is almost no error handling.
-You have to check for problems yourself.

 # Rationale

 I wanted to use Kinetis microcontrollers to communicate using I2C, but could not find a decent driver.
-The I2C module is very simple and needs quite a bit of code.
-That code is in CodeWarrior if you are using Processor Expert, but I did not like the Processor Expert approach.
-If you don’t want to use CodeWarrior or if you want to program starting with bare metal, you are on your own.
+The I2C module is very primitive and needs quite a bit of code.
 All examples I could find were overly simplistic and only worked in blocking mode.
 Well, I care about power consumption, so I only write asynchronous interrupt-driven code.

-Obviously, once the Kinetis SDK gets written and actually supports all devices, this code will not be necessary.
-But I needed something now.
+I used to think that once the Kinetis SDK gets written and actually supports all devices, this code would not be necessary.
+But now that the SDK exists, there are still many reasons to use my code:

+* The KSDK does not support all devices.
+* The driver is fairly large.
+* The driver does not support processing full write/restart/read sequences in an asynchronous way.

 There is another reason for publishing the code.
 I wrote this and then had to put my Kinetis-related projects on hold.
 After several months I forgot having written this driver and started searching online for one… only to finally find it using Spotlight, on my hard drive.
 This is what happens if you work on too many projects.
 To avoid this happening in the future, I now intend to publish most things I write as soon as they are reasonably complete, so that I can find them online when I need them.